 Buses were previously ordered by the council with a strict rule of only allowing one bus on the bridge at a time, but in 2016 Transport for London removed their bridge wardens, which were ensuring that this rule was enforced, leading to a breech of the agreement.

-It is estimated that up to 16,000 people used the bridge every day, before the original closure.
+It was estimated that up to 16,000 people used the bridge every day, before the original closure.